elias1731/repo-viewer/README.md

-# altsource-viewer
+# sidestore source-viewer

 View your favorite AltStore source.

 Made with vanilla HTML/CSS and JavaScript.

 ## Get started
-Simply paste the URL of an AltStore source to begin.
-[Try it here!](https://therealfoxster.github.io/altsource-viewer/)
+Simply paste the URL of an SideStore source to begin.
+[Original Project](https://therealfoxster.github.io/altsource-viewer/)

 > [!NOTE]
 > If a source can't be viewed, it is highly likely due to a CORS restriction set by the server hosting the JSON file.
 To my knowledge, a JSON file hosted on GitHub (via GitHub Pages) does not have this problem.